-- Girl Scouts offers experiences in and badges for STEM work.
+- The Girl Scouts offer experiences in and badges for STEM work.

-- Girlstart, a program with a presence in Texas, Massachusetts and California, offers STEM experiences for students in elementary school and beyond.
+- Girlstart, a program in Texas, Massachusetts and California, offers STEM experiences for students in elementary school and beyond.

 - Code.org offers coding resources for K-12 students and educators.

 - The Khan Academy offers free educational materials on computing.